 6. It’s important to give.
 (Give to receive).

 Like the Law of Attraction, there is another important law that we must recognize which is: The Law of Receiving.
-The Law of Receiving states that in order for us to receive we must first give.
-I believe there is a reason for this since the act of giving is an abundant-affirming activity.
+The Law of Receiving states that in order for us to receive, we must first give.
+I believe there is a reason for this since giving is an abundant-affirming activity.
 Let’s use the metaphor of money for a second.
-Money is a great example of universal energy.
-One of the lessons we should learn is that in order for us to invite money into our world we must feel abundant.
+Money is an excellent example of universal energy.
+One of the lessons we should learn is that in order for us to invite money into our world, we must feel abundant.
 The way to do that is to let go of the scarcity mentality by giving our money to make the world better, one way to do that is through charity.

-When we give of ourselves and of our money we invite more into our lives.
+When we give of ourselves and of our money, we invite more into our lives.
 Money is synonymous with water.
-When we hold water into a container for a long time without replenishing it that water becomes stagnant and it goes bad.
-However when we let it pour out the universe replenishes it with more and it becomes fresh and alive.
-(We can think of the container of water as our capacity for wealth, some of us have limiting beliefs and often the container is small).
+When we hold water in a container for a long time without replenishing it that water becomes stagnant and goes wrong.
+However, when we let it pour out, the universe fills it with more, and it becomes fresh and alive.
+(We can think of the container of water as our capacity for wealth, some of us have limiting beliefs, and often the container is small).
 Giving to charity benefits those in need and helps us exercise our abundant mentality.

-Note however that when we give we should give to feel abundance not scarcity.
-There is a right way to give and that is with the intention of inviting abundance into our lives.
-Giving too much that you do not have enough and you feel scarcity is the wrong way to do it.
+Note however that when we give we should give to feel abundance, not scarcity.
+There is a right way to share to invite abundance into our lives.
+Giving too much that you do not have enough and you feel the scarcity is the wrong way to do it.